MelaniePospisil/DiffMap/README.md

 Diffusion Maps is a Julia module for dimension reduction using the Diffusion Maps algorithm.
 It provides a simple and efficient way to reduce the dimensionality of high-dimensional data while preserving the underlying structure.
-This module is part of the bachelor's thesis at TU Munich.
+This module is part of a bachelor's thesis at TU Munich.